tari-labs/tari-university/src/digital-assets/howey-application-to-blockchain/MainReport.md

 no identifiable "person or group" that continues to play a significant role, especially as compared to the role that the dispersed stakeholders play [[2], Section 4]<sup>[f10][footnote_10~]</sup>.

-The SEC has also focused on a promoter's efforts to use the proceeds from a token offering to create an ecosystem that will drive demand for the tokens once the network is functional.<sup>[f6][footnote_6~]</sup> Further, the SEC has singled out promoter efforts to maintain a token's price by intervening in the buying and selling of tokens, separate from developing and maintaining the underlying network.<sup>[f12][footnote_12~]</sup>
+The SEC has placed particular attention on promoter efforts to impact a token's supply and/or demand.
+It has also focused on a promoter's efforts to use the proceeds from a token offering to create an ecosystem that will drive demand for the tokens once the network is functional.<sup>[f6][footnote_6~]</sup> Further, the SEC has singled out promoter efforts to maintain a token's price by intervening in the buying and selling of tokens, separate from developing and maintaining the underlying network.<sup>[f12][footnote_12~]</sup>

 In contrast to the kinds of efforts that meet *Howey*'s fourth prong, to the extent that a token's value is driven by market forces (supply and demand conditions), it suggests that the value of the token is attributable to factors